benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 }
 ```

-And then the guts of it is in the `ht_set_entry` helper function (note how the loop is very similar to the one in `ht_get`).
+The guts of the operation is in the `ht_set_entry` helper function (note how the loop is very similar to the one in `ht_get`).
 If the `plength` argument is non-NULL, it's being called from `ht_set`, so we allocate and copy the key and update the length:

 ```c
 // Internal function to set an entry (without expanding table).